LookHere/RailRoad/README.md

 https://www.teachmemicro.com/raspberry-pi-pwm-servo-tutorial/

 ## Position Based Servo
-The secons servo we used was a standard servo - MCM Electronics TowerPro SG-5.
+The second servo we used was a standard servo - MCM Electronics TowerPro SG-5.

 This servo used pulses to move to specific locations
 - 1.0ms pulse - Full Left, -90 degree position
 - 1.5ms pulse - Middle, 0 degree position
 - 2.0ms pulse - Full Right, 90 degree position

-The yellow wire is connected to GPIO 9 (also known as miso).
-The orange is connected to the 5 volt power.
-The brown is connected to ground.
+For this servo, we used GPIO 9 (also known as miso) to control the movement.

 ### Servo datasheet